-ELT 245 Electronic Devices II 2 class hrs., 2 lab hrs., 15 wks., (3 cr) This course is a study of Bipolar Junction Transistors (BJTs), Field Effect Transistors (FETs), and their circuit applications, including amplifiers.
+ELT 245 Electronic Devices II

+3 Credits (2 Lecture 1 Lab 0 Shop) 4 hrs/wk (2 hr Lecture 2 hrs Lab) 15 wks This course is a study of Bipolar Junction Transistors (BJTs), Field Effect Transistors (FETs), and their circuit applications, including amplifiers.
 Bipolar CE amplifiers are examined for voltage gain, loading and frequency effects.
 CC amplifiers are used for current gain and buffering.
-Large-signal amplifiers include Class A. B, and C power amplifiers.
+Large-signal amplifiers include Class A, B, and C power amplifiers.
 FETs are studied with emplasis placed on transconductance curves, parameters, and bias stability.
-Depletion and Enhancement Metal Oxide Semiconductor Field Effect Transistors (MOSFETs) are also covered.
+Depletion and Oxide Metal Enhancement Semiconductor Field Effect Transistors (MOSFETs) are also covered.
 Thyristor theory includes Silicon Control Rectifiers (SCRs) and Triacs.

-Prerequisite: ELT 112 and 145 ELT 246 Linear Integrated
+Prerequisite: ELT 112 and 145

-Electronics
+ELT 246 Linear Integrated Electronics

-2 class hrs., 2 lab hrs., 15 wks., (3 cr) The goal of the course is to ensure that the student can recognize, construct, analyze, troubleshoot, repair and modify common operational amplifier electronics circuits.
+The goal of the course is to ensure that the student can recognize, construct, analyze, troubleshoot, repair and modify common operational amplifier electronics circuits.
 Differential amplifiers are discussed to introduce the students to the inner-workings of integrated circuit operational amplifiers.
 Students will then progress through the theory of inverting and noninverting amplifiers; summing amplifiers; level conversion; active filters; comparators; integrators and differentiators; logarithmic amplifiers; oscillators; and 555 ICs.

-Prerequisite: ELT 245
+Prerequisite: ELT 245 on microcomputer programming of a robot manipulator.
+A Teach Pendant is used to manually operate an industrial robotic arm.
+Visual BASIC, and ASCII editors are used to program robots in the native language.
+This course examines industrial robot terminology, manipulator arm geometry, robot classification, work envelope, and end-effectors.
+Parallel and serial personal computer communication is included.
+Corequisite: ELT 221